David Seymour a 'useless Māori', says Willie Jackson

 "He has claimed his whakapapa - I was there at the hui in 2017.

 "He's just a useless Māori, that's all.
 You can't deny any people their whakapapa, it doesn't make them some great advocate for Māori, does it?"
-Jackson said.

 Jackson said Seymour was the "worst advocate for Māori in terms of politics - I have never seen anyone like it".